Version 2.1 (July 2013)

 7.6.1 Members will be charged an annual rate consistent with the cost statements above.

-7.6.2 Rates are set annually, at the decision of the Executive Director, in consultation with the Executive Advisory Group.
+7.6.2 Rates are set annually, at the decision of the Executive Director, in consultation with the Steering Committee

-7.6.3 Nominal increases may be applied to offset staff cost-of-living, inflationary, and other nominal increases in expenses.
+7.6.3 Nominal increases may be applied to offset staff cost-of-living, inflation, and other nominal increases in expenses.

 7.6.4 Less frequent larger changes in rates may be necessary to cover costs incurred by improvements in operations and services provided.